Nixantsingh943/Nixantsingh943/README.md

 ---

 ### ⚡ A Little About Me
+I am Nishant Singh, a student at NIT Hamirpur.
+I specialize in Full-Stack Development, App Development, and Data Structures & Algorithms.
+I have strong experience building web and mobile applications, and I enjoy turning ideas into scalable, real-world products.

-I am Nishant singh ,student at NIT hamipur .
-I specialize in Full-Stack Development and Data Structures and Algorithms.
-Proficient in java, Python, JavaScript, and frameworks like ReactJS and Node.js, I'm passionate about leveraging my technical skills to solve complex problems and build innovative solutions.
+I am proficient in Java, Python, JavaScript, and mobile technologies like Flutter (Dart) and Kotlin, along with frameworks such as ReactJS, Node.js, and Express.js.
+I'm passionate about solving complex problems and continuously improving my skill set.
 - I'm a passionate developer with a love for building things that make life easier.
 I'm always learning something new!

--  Currently growing: `{ skills: ["DSA", "Web3"] }`
+-  Currently growing: `{ skills: ["DSA", "Web3" ,"Advanced Flutter"] }`
 - How to reach me: [Email-(niahuthakurnishant943@gmail.com)]
-- fact: I am a person who forgets things very quickly.
+- Funfact: I forget things very quickly, so I write clean code and good comments 😄.

+📄 View My Resume
 - [View My Resume](https://yourdomain.com/your-resume.pdf)

 ---